Commission on Narcotic Drugs

 The Commission on Narcotic Drugs has important normative functions under the international drug control conventions.
 It is inter alia authorized to consider all matters pertaining to the aims of the Conventions and see to their implementation.
 As a treaty organ under the Single Convention on Narcotic Drugs, 1961 and the Convention on Psychotropic Substances, 1971, the Commission decides, on the basis of recommendations by the World Health Organization (WHO), to place narcotic drugs and psychotropic substances under international control.
 Pursuant to the Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances 1988, the Commission decides, upon the recommendation of the International Narcotics Control Board (INCB), to place precursor chemicals frequently used for the manufacture of illicit drugs under international control.
 The Commission may also decide to remove or modify international control measures over drugs, psychotropic substances or precursors.

-For more information, please see our: Fact sheet on the "scheduling"procedures pursuant to the International Drug Control Conventions
+For more information, please see: Fact sheet on scheduling procedures

 Governing body of the UNODC drug programme